aldiipratama/sunda-language/README.md

 # sunda Script

-sunda Script is a new programming language, very modern, easy to learn, using Indonesia-slang language.
+sunda Script is a new programming language, very modern, easy to learn, using Indonesia-language.
 No programming experience required.

 Thank you for all your contributions, share, star, and everything.